Baffxy/DroxenBot-Research/README.md

 | Early Prototype  | 80            | 10–20%   |
 | Optimized System | 10–15         | 70–85%   |

-*These hit-rate figures come from continuous hands-on observation during deployment — cross-referenced against automated tracking and real-time public documentation of calls at [x.com/Droxenbot](https://x.com/Droxenbot) — not from a fixed, consistently-applied success threshold or a controlled baseline comparison.
-See the accompanying research paper's Measurement Methodology section (4.5) for full detail, and Limitations (5.4) for what a more rigorous evaluation would require.*
+*These hit-rate figures come from continuous hands-on observation during deployment — cross-referenced against automated tracking and real-time public documentation of calls at [x.com/Droxenbot](https://x.com/Droxenbot) — not from a fixed, consistently-applied success threshold or a controlled baseline comparison.See the accompanying research paper's Measurement Methodology section for full detail, and its Limitations section for what a more rigorous evaluation would require.*

 ## Technical Stack